 In 2011, he played Liszt Piano Concerto No. 1 with Cem Mansur and the Youth Philharmonic Orchestra of Turkey at Istanbul and Munich.
 He played Mendelssohn’s Concerto for Violin and Piano (MWV O4) with Jean-Claude Casadesus and The Sinfonia Varshovia at the opening concert of Queen Elisabeth Musical Voyage 2011 in Istanbul.
 He played Tchaikovsky Piano Concerto No.1 in October 2013, at the opening of concert season in Istanbul.
-He performed at Vexin Festival in 2012-2014, at Beethoven Festival in Brussels in 2014.
-He gave a recital at Barcelona University in 2014.
+He gave a recital at Barcelona University and played at Beethoven Festival in Brussels in 2014.
+He performed at Vexin Festival in 2012-2014.

 He has also been broadcast on Bavarian Radio, Swiss Radio Television (RTS), Turkish Radio Television (TRT) and CNN Turk.

-He attended Gulsin Onay, Muhittin Demiriz, Idil Biret, Edna Golandsky, Dmitri Bashkirov, Jean-Claude Vanden Eynden, Pietro De Maria, Giovanni Bellucci and Oya Ünler’ s master-classes.
+He attended Gulsin Onay, Muhittin Demiriz, Idil Biret, Edna Golandsky, Dmitri Bashkirov, Jean-Claude Vanden Eynden, Pietro De Maria, Giovanni Bellucci, Stephen Kovacevich, Charles Richard Hamelin, Gabriel Stern’ s master-classes.
 He attented chamber music course and worked with Hartmut Ometzberger and Diana Cummings in Graz, Austria.

-Mertol Demirelli has given concerts with all major Turkish orchestras including the Bilkent Symphony, Antalya, Bursa, Çukurova, Istanbul State Symphony, The Borusan Istanbul Philharmonic, CRR, Eskişehir Metropolitan Municipality, Doğuş Children’ s, Presidential Symphony of Turkey, The Youth Philharmonic Orchestra of Turkey and Kaunas Symphony, The Royal Chamber Orchestra of Wallonia, The Sinfonia Varshovia, NEOJIBA.
-The conductors he collaborated with are Augustin Dumay, Burak Tüzün, Cem Mansur, Ender Sakpınar, Gürer Aykal, Işın Metin, Ibrahim Yazıcı, Jean-Claude Casadesus, Kevin Griffiths, Modestas Pitrenas, Oğuzhan Kavruk, Rengim Gökmen, Ricardo Castro and Roberto Gianola.
+Mertol Demirelli has given concerts with orchestras including the Bilkent Symphony Orchestra, Antalya, Bursa, Çukurova, İstanbul State Symphony Orchestras, The Borusan İstanbul Philharmonic, CRR, Eskişehir Municipality, Doğuş Children’ s, Presidential Symphony of Turkey, Kaunas Symphony, The Royal Chamber Orchestra of Wallonia, The Sinfonia Varshovia Orchestras, HEMU and NEOJIBA.
+The conductors he collaborated with are Augustin Dumay, Burak Tüzün, Ender Sakpınar, Edoardo Rosadini, Gürer Aykal, Işın Metin, İbrahim Yazıcı, Jean-Claude Casadesus, Kevin Griffiths, Modestas Pitrenas, Nicolas Chalvin, Oğuzhan Kavruk, Rengim Gökmen, Ricardo Castro and Roberto Gianola.